Chinas Central Bank Continues To Add Liquidity Via Reverse Repos - UrduPoint

 China's Central Bank Continues To Add Liquidity Via Reverse Repos

-China's central bank continued to inject funds into the financial system through open market operations on Thursday

-BEIJING, (UrduPoint / Pakistan Point News - 9th Feb, 2023 ):China's central bank continued to inject funds into the financial system through open market operations on Thursday.
+BEIJING,, (UrduPoint / Pakistan Point News - 13th Feb, 2023 ):China's central bank continued to inject funds into the financial system through open market operations on Monday.

 dollars) of seven-day reverse repos at an interest rate of 2 percent.